shub1504/Working-with-EC2/README.md

 If Docker is installed correctly, this command will download and run a test container, outputting a "Hello from Docker" message.

+# NGINX
+Nginx (pronounced "engine-x") is a high-performance, open-source web server and reverse proxy server designed to handle high-traffic websites and applications.
+In addition to its web server and reverse proxy capabilities, Nginx can also function as a load balancer, HTTP cache, and even a mail proxy.
+It is known for its ability to handle large numbers of simultaneous connections efficiently, making it popular for high-traffic sites.

+# Key Features and Functions of Nginx:
+1. Web Server:
+   Nginx can serve static files (HTML, CSS, JS, images, etc.) directly to clients, making it a fast and efficient web server for handling static content.

+2. Reverse Proxy:
+   It acts as an intermediary between clients and backend servers, improving load distribution, security, and performance.

+3. Load Balancer:
+   Nginx can distribute incoming client requests across multiple backend servers, balancing the load to ensure high availability and reliability.

+4. HTTP Cache:
+   Nginx can cache responses from upstream servers and serve cached content directly to clients, reducing load on backend servers and improving response times.

+5. Gzip Compression:
+   Nginx can compress HTTP responses before sending them to clients using Gzip or Brotli compression, reducing bandwidth usage and improving load times for users.

+# Common Use Cases of Nginx:
+**1. Serving Static Content:** Nginx is excellent at serving static files such as HTML, CSS, JS, and images directly from the file system.
+It does so with minimal overhead, making it ideal for high-performance websites.

+**2. Reverse Proxy for Applications:** Nginx is often used as a reverse proxy in front of application servers (like Node.js, Flask, Django, or PHP).
+By doing so, it forwards requests to the backend application servers and passes the responses back to the clients.

+**3. Load Balancing Across Multiple Servers:** Nginx is commonly used to balance traffic across multiple backend servers, ensuring even distribution and improved reliability.

+**4. HTTPS and SSL Termination:** Nginx can handle HTTPS traffic by terminating SSL connections, which reduces the load on backend servers by handling the cryptographic overhead.

+# STEPS TO INSTALL NGINIX
+STEP 1: Connect to your server and run the following command to update your system package

+          sudo apt update

+STEP 2: Install NGINIX

+      sudo apt-get install nginx

+STEP 3: Start and Enable Nginx

+    sudo systemctl start nginx
+    sudo systemctl enable nginx

+STEP 4: Allow Nginx in Firewall (if applicable)

+     sudo ufw allow 'Nginx HTTP'

+STEP 5:Verify Installation

+     sudo systemctl status nginx